mkwlegacy/Pulsar/README.md

 # Legacy Pack Revival
 This is the source code for Legacy Pack Revival v2.
 It is a fork of Yosh's Track Pack DX which is a fork of OptPack which is a fork of Pulsar.
-Yes this is necessary
+Yes this is necessary.

+Some explanation is necessary to understand a few things:
+- Countdown Mode, while also loading a separate GCT, uses its own Code.pul.
+You can find any changes made in that by searching comments containing CTDN.
+- The Mega TCs flag has been repurposed for Hack Pack v6 code, and the Ultra Mini Turbos flag has been repurposed for Hack Pack vX code (unfinished as of now).

 # Pulsar